aysf/alta-task/README.md

-# TUGAS GOLANG BACKEND BOOTCAMP (ALTERRA ACADEMY)
+# Golang Backend Task
-Here I put task in part section as submodule repository.
+Here I put tasks of Golang Backend Bootcamp from Alterra Academy in part section as submodule repository.
 Feel free to ask if there are some that you could not understand.

 ## Week 3: Relational Database